riceissa/issarice.com/external/lesswrong.com/decision-theories-comparison.md

 * $\mathrm{O\small BS} \colon \Omega \to \mathcal X$ be an observation-valued random variable

 The expected value is denoted by $\mathbb E$.

-## Value-added

-There are some other comparisons of decision theories, but they either (1) don't focus on logical-counterfactual decision theories; or (2) are outdated (written before the new functional/logical decision theory terms came about).

 # Comparison dimensions